Table of Contents

 Ready to lead with confidence?
 Explore our Successful People Management and Team Leadership today!

-Investment
+2) Investment

 Talent Acquisition: This hiring process needs continuous and strategic investment in building candidate relationships.
-It promotes employer branding initiatives, and talent analytics tools to deliver long-term Return On Investment (ROI).
+It promotes employer branding initiatives and talent analytics tools to deliver long-term Return On Investment (ROI).

 Recruitment: This is often viewed as cost-driven and tactical, with limited investment.
 It aims to quickly and efficiently fill open roles without extensive spending.

-Company Growth
+3) Company Growth

 Talent Acquisition: It aligns with organisational growth strategy and contributes significantly to long-term growth and business success.
-This is done by ensuring consistent availability of skilled talent.
+This is done by ensuring the consistent availability of skilled talent.

 Recruitment: It focuses proactively on operational requirements and short-term hiring targets.
 It does not plan any long-term company growth or strategic plans.